 227. Already since 1999, the Government has been financing the Campaign against racism.
-In 2003, as part of the campaign, e.g. the project Diversity to libraries II: Information and media campaign at the regional and local level was implemented.199 The aim of the project was to create through public libraries a space that will arouse interest among readers and library personnel in getting acquainted with various ethnic groups living in the Czech Republic and thereby participate in the project, national conferences, regional seminars and a model student court were organized.
+In 2003, as part of the campaign, e.g. the project Diversity to libraries II: Information and media campaign at the regional and local level was implemented.199 The aim of the project was to create through public libraries a space that will arouse interest among readers and library personnel in getting acquainted with various ethnic groups living in the Czech Republic and thereby participate in the process of shaping a tolerant environment.
+In 2004, the project National educational campaign against discrimination became a new feature of the above campaign.
+As part of the project, national conferences, regional seminars and a model student court were organized.
 More obvious declaration of the fact that this is a governmental campaign was a new and beneficial element of the campaign.